rashedtalukder/sharepoint-azure-openai-rag/sharepoint_admin/README.md

 ## Grant Graph Explorer Permissions

 The Graph Explorer tool requires permissions to run API queries and to read the sites.
-You'll need to click on your user icon, the click the link that says `Consent to permissions`.
+You'll need to click on your user icon, the click the link that says **Consent to permissions**.

 ![Consent to permissions](images/2.png)

 At a minimum, you'll need the following permissions that you can consent to as yourself:
 - APIConnectors.Read.All
 - APIConnectors.ReadWrite.All
-- Sites.Manage.all (or Sites.FullControl.All)
+- Sites.FullControl.All
 - Sites.Read.all

 ## Retreiving Site Ids
-In the text box, paste the string below, and replace the text `SITE_NAME` with the name of the SharePoint site.
-For example, if my site was called "PhysicalScience", the endpoint URL would look like `https://graph.microsoft.com/v1.0/sites?$select=id&$search=PhysicalScience`.
-Click `Run query`.
+In the text box, paste the string below, and replace the text **SITE_NAME** with the name of the SharePoint site.
+For example, if my site was called *contoso*, the endpoint URL would look like `https://graph.microsoft.com/v1.0/sites?$select=id&$search=contoso`.
+Click **Run query**.

 ```text
 https://graph.microsoft.com/v1.0/sites?$select=id&$search=SITE_NAME